pedrovereza/witt/README.md

 LHR: 🌘  Mar 15, 20:13 (Europe/London)
 ```

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/pedrovereza/witt.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).